a-qubic-world/docs.qubic.world/docs/computors/commands.md

 ## F2
 The F2 shows the relevant info as `X/Y/Z solutions.` where Z is total number of solutions, Y is number of published solutions and X is number of recorded into the blockchain solutions.

+## F5
+The F5 command helps maintain synchronization in the Qubic network.
+If not all 676 Computors are online, votes about the status of the next tick can become split, leading to a consensus issue.
+Pressing F5 forces agreement that the next tick is empty.
+However, it carries a risk: if others reach a different consensus after you've hit F5, your node could become misaligned.